How to Apply

 Some notes about interviews:

-• All interviews this year will be conducted via Zoom
+• All interviews are conducted via Zoom

 • Interviews are only scheduled for students who have submitted their preliminary application and paid the application fee

-• Interviews can be scheduled from the portal beginning October 1
+• Interviews can be scheduled from the portal beginning in October and take place throughout the fall and winter

 • Every applicant is guaranteed an interview

 • Assessment Pathways (by Feb.
-1, 2023)
+3, 2024)

-Pathway B: ISEE Exam
+Pathway A: ISEE Exam

-Alternatively, ninth grade applicants can submit Independent School Entrance Exam (ISEE) results to College Prep by February 1, 2023.
+Applicants can submit Independent School Entrance Exam (ISEE) results to College Prep.

-Pathway C: SSAT Exam
+Pathway B: SSAT Exam

 Transfer Applicants